2. Beloved (1987)

 After failing to escape from Sweet

 Home, Paul D was sold to a new master, whom he tried to kill.
-He was sent to
+He was sent to Georgia.

-night and let out during the day to work in a chain gang.
+let out during the day to work in a chain gang.
 At night, he trembled

 uncontrollably.
 After months, a powerful rainstorm gave the men a chance to